| | Prague Castle - Hradcany QuarterThe name Hradcany derives from the

 was made some nine-hundred years ago, an indication of the

+length and depth of Prague's historic background.
 The building passed through several stages of development

 since 1142; however the original Roman structure has not been